Python Libraries – Python Standard Library & List of Important Libraries

 After Modules and Python Packages, we shift our discussion to Python Libraries.
-This Python Library Tutorial, we will discuss Python Standard library and different libraries offered by Python Programming Language: Matplotlib, scipy, numpy, django, etc.
+This Python Library Tutorial, we will discuss Python Standard library and different libraries offered by Python Programming Language: Matplotlib, scipy, numpy, etc.

 So, let’s start the Python Libraries Tutorial.

 We know that a module is a file with some Python code, and a package is a directory for sub packages and modules.
 But the line between a package and a Python library is quite blurred.

 A Python library is a reusable chunk of code that you may want to include in your programs/ projects.
 Compared to languages like C++ or C, a Python libraries do not pertain to any specific context in Python.
 Here, a ‘library’ loosely describes a collection of core modules.
 Essentially, then, a library is a collection of modules.
 A package is a library that can be installed using a package manager like rubygems or npm.

 The Python Standard Library is a collection of exact syntax, token, and semantics of Python.
 It comes bundled with core Python distribution.
 We mentioned this when we began with an introduction.

 It is written in C, and handles functionality like I/O and other core modules.
 All this functionality together makes Python the language it is.
 More than 200 core modules sit at the heart of the standard library.
 This library ships with Python.
 But in addition to this library, you can also access a growing collection of several thousand components from the Python Package Index (PyPI).
 We mentioned it in the previous blog.

 Next, we will see twenty Python libraries list that will take you places in your journey with Python.
 These are also the Python libraries for Data Science.

 Matplotlib helps with data analyzing, and is a numerical plotting library.
 We talked about it in Python for Data Science.